Wondering if baptism is your next step?

 Upon whose authority is the “great commission” given?

-In whose name(s) is baptism to be done?
+Into whose name(s) is baptism to be done?
+Why is this important?

 What is to follow the baptism of a disciple?